feyzaakyurek/rl4f-blog/index.md

 ### Sample critiques from RL4F
-Below are some examples where RL4F critiques were useful.
+Below are some examples from the appendix in the paper where RL4F critiques were useful.
 There are also examples when the revised answer is not better than the initial answer even though the critiques were reasonable.

+**Samples for Action Planning**

 ![image](action_planning_samples.png)

+**Samples for Alphabetization**

 ![image](alphabetization_samples.png)

+**Samples for Summarization**

 ![image](summarization_samples.png)

 ```